by Carlene Harwick

 When you receive a critique, what do you want it to say?
 And how do you want it said?
 Regardless of how many aspects of a piece may need improvement, there is always something good that can be said about it.
 On the other hand, regardless of how excellent a piece is, there is probably at least a minute area that could be improved upon.
 It then becomes a matter of how it is expressed by the critiquing judge.
 Focusing on negative aspects of a piece with negative comments isn’t educating the exhibitor or assisting in ideas for improvement for future stitching.

 The best method of critiquing is to give general remarks about the positive qualities of the piece.
 Mention the specific areas that ‘need improvement’ and then make effective suggestions as to how the piece could be improved.

 Close with positive remarks.
 This is known as the ‘sandwich method’, i.e., layer the comments with the bread, followed by the meat, and topped off with the bread.
 This will assist the entrant in future pieces so any weak areas can be improved.

 Let’s continue to study all aspects of the field of needlework that we enjoy so much, and let’s work to write quality critiques.
-As beve says in her article: “Critiquing is teaching…being critiqued is learning.”
+As beve handweger says: “Critiquing is teaching…being critiqued is learning.”